microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Authenticate and call Fraud Protection.md

 ```

 ### Error response example 1
-This response is the result of sending an expired/invalid bearer token:
+This response is the result of sending an expired/invalid access token:
 ```http
 HTTP/1.1 401 Unauthorized
 Content-Type: application/json